Qantas seeks frequent flyer volunteers in University of Sydney partnership researching long-haul flying

 Qantas consulting chef Neil Perry is also working with the Charles Perkins Centre as part of the partnership.

-The first of Qantas’s eight 787-9s on firm order was due to arrive in October.
-The oneworld alliance member was expected to have four of the next generation aircraft by March 2018, which would allow the commencement of nonstop flight between Perth and London Heathrow.
+The first of Qantas’s eight 787-9s on firm order is due to arrive in October.
+The oneworld alliance member is expected to have four of the next generation aircraft by March 2018, allowing the commencement of the nonstop flight between Perth and London Heathrow.

 Comments